quii/learn-go-with-tests/error-types.md

 This book tries to emphasise _listen to your tests_.

-This test doesn't feel good
+This test doesn't feel good:

-- We're constructing the same string are production code does to test it
+- We're constructing the same string as production code does to test it
 - It's annoying to read and write

 What does this tell us?
 The ergonomics of our test would be reflected on another bit of code trying to use our code.
 How does a user of our code react to the specific kind of errors we return?
 The best they can do is look at the error string which is extremely error prone and horrible to write.